A leading indicator of optimism

 Combined index score signalling overall optimism

-Declining from 77.02 in Oct-Dec 2024.
-Women entrepreneurs’ confidence in acquiring new skills and knowledge has dampened.
+Increased from 75.77 in the second edition.
+Women entrepreneurs’ confidence has seen a modest recovery in terms of acquiring new skills and knowledge.